Updated on: September 22, 2024

 This step is for advanced users who want help in understanding malware diagnostics.
 If you simply want to remove the WebHelper infection, skip ahead to learn how.

-WebHelper is not affiliated with Windows in any way — so if it’s on your computer, you should take steps to remove it.
-If you’re not sure if WebHelper is on your system, you can just download an antivirus software and run a disc scan — or follow these steps to check if WebHelper is on your system.
+WebHelper is not affiliated with Windows or Mac in any way — so if it’s on your computer, you should take steps to remove it.
+If you’re not sure if WebHelper is on your system, you can just download antivirus software and run a disk scan — or follow these steps to check if WebHelper is on your system.

-First, it’s important to know the WebHelper virus can also appear as “utorrentie.exe”.
+First, it’s important to know that the WebHelper virus can also appear as “utorrentie.exe”.

 Hit CTRL + Shift + Esc on your keyboard to bring up Windows Task Manager.
 If you see either “webhelper.exe” or “uTorrentie.exe” running as a background process, your system is infected, and you should follow these removal steps.